dividedby-0/dividedby-0/README.md

 <!-- badge icons from simpleicons.org -->
 # 🖖🏻 Ciao, I'm Ale

-I am a software craftsman with a passion for non-fiction books. 👓

-I enjoy solving coding challenges and building algorithms on [Codewars](https://www.codewars.com/) — have a look at [my completed solutions](https://www.codewars.com/users/dividedby-0/completed_solutions) there.
+I'm a versatile developer with a background in both front-end and back-end development.

-**NOTE: If you don't see much going on on this profile, it's because I'm pushing commits and code to other (work-related) platforms**
+**NOTE: If you don't see much going on on this profile, it's because I'm pushing commits and code to other (work-related) platforms.**

 ## 🚀 Ongoing projects
 - [ContrarianReads](https://github.com/dividedby-0/contrarian-reads-frontend) - (WIP) Community-driven book recommendation platform that fights confirmation bias by allowing users to recommend books with alternative viewpoints.
 Check out both the [backend](https://github.com/dividedby-0/contrarian-reads-backend) and [frontend](https://github.com/dividedby-0/contrarian-reads-frontend) repos